 It depends.
-PHA does a criminal background check on each applicant 18 years old and over for both public housing and vouchers.
-The procedures apply to persons seeking admission to housing and to those joining a family member currently living in PHA housing.
+PHA does a criminal background check on each applicant 18 years old and over for public housing or vouchers.
+The procedures apply to persons seeking admission to housing and to persons joining a family member currently living in PHA housing

-You WILL be rejected if:
+You WILL be rejected if...

-- You must register for a sex offense with a lifetime status (until death) in any state; - You have ever been convicted of manufacturing methamphetamine in federally assisted housing; or - You have been evicted from federally assisted housing for drug-related criminal activity within the past 3 years UNLESS you have completed a substance abuse treatment program approved by PHA.
+- You must register as a lifetime sex offender in any state; - You have ever been convicted of manufacturing methamphetamine in federally assisted housing; or - You have been evicted from federally assisted housing for drug-related criminal activity within the past 3 years UNLESS you have completed a substance abuse treatment program approved by PHA.

-You MIGHT be rejected if the background check reveals:
+You MIGHT be rejected if the background check reveals...